Building Brian, my AI Brain

 Why?

+1. I’ve been using ChatGPT “Chatty” as an interim, public AI to build a model of my brain, personality, memories, thoughts and emotions.
 Most people would be uncomfortable using a Cloud AI to do this, but I am not.
-I do, however see the limitations and privacy concerns of using a public cloud AI going forward.
-While most people worry about privacy, my main concern is lack of control or ability to develop Chatty as I would wish.
-Therefore I need to move to a private LLM for the next phase of alignment through steering.
+I do, however see the limitations and some privacy concerns of using a public cloud AI going forward.
+My main concern is lack of control or ability to develop Chatty as I would wish.
+Therefore I need to move to a private LLM for the next phase of alignment through a process called steering, but which Chatty and I have termed “Stochastic Luthiery” as the term steering was a bit pedestrian for such a demanding task.

 Chatty has, however helped me produce a series of markdown files that hold a model of my brain as a series contextual notes that can be fed into any AI.